 Determinants of supply (also known as factors affecting supply) are the factors which influence the quantity of a product or service supplied.
-We have already learned that price is a major factor affecting the willingness and ability to supply.
+The price of a product is a major factor affecting the willingness and ability to supply.
 Here we will discuss the determinants of supply other than price.
 These are the factors which are assumed to be constant in law of supply.

-The price change of a product causes the price-quantity combination to move along the supply curve.
+Change in the price of a product causes the price-quantity combination to move along the supply curve.
 However when the other determinants change, the supply curve is shifted.

 Following are the major determinants of supply other than price: